 Download the UIS Examity Quick Guide for Faculty.

-You will access Examity® through Blackboard.
-All of the data relevant to your exams will be imported automatically daily into Examity®, and Examity® will not change anything about the way you currently use Blackboard.
+You will access Examity® through Canvas.
+All of the data relevant to your exams will be imported automatically daily into Examity®, and Examity® will not change anything about the way you currently use Canvas.

 Once you click it, you will be taken directly to your Examity® Instructor Dashboard.
 You may be prompted to login as an Exam Instructor or Student.
 Select Exam Instructor.

 Please note: there may be a one-day delay in seeing your dashboard after enabling the Examity tool for your class, as the data link between Blackboard and Examity refreshes once per day.

 You can get to all four areas of Examity® from your dashboard by clicking on either the links at the top of the navigation bar or the icons you see when you log in.